DelineaXPM/delinea-platform/Scripts/SecretServer/Coveo/RemotePasswordChanger/readme.md

   - **RPC Interval Hours** 8
   - **Enable Heartbeat** Checked
   - **Heartbeat Interval Hours** 4
-  - **Password Type to use** Select **Juniper Mist Remote Password Changer** or the Password Changer created in the [Create Password Changer Section](#create-password-changer)
+  - **Password Type to use** Select **Coveo Remote Password Changer** or the Password Changer created in the [Create Password Changer Section](#create-password-changer)
 - In the **Password Type Fields** Section, fill out the following
   - **Domain** workspace-url
   - **Password** Password
   - **Username** Username
 - Click Save
-- This completes the Update Juniper Mist User template section
+- This completes the Update Coveo User template section

 ## Update Remote Password Changer

 - Log in to Secret Server Tenant (if not already logged in)
 - Navigate to **ADMIN** > **Remote Password Changing**
 - Click on Options (Dropdown List) and select **Configure Password Changers**
-- Select the Juniper Mist Remote Password Changer or the Password Changer created in the [create-password-changer](#create-password-changer) section
+- Select the Coveo Remote Password Changer or the Password Changer created in the [create-password-changer](#create-password-changer) section
 - Click **Configure Scan Template at the bottom of the page**
 - Click Edit
-- Click the **Scan Template to use** (Dropdown List) Select the Juniper Mist User template created in the [Instructions.md Document](../Instructions.md)
+- Click the **Scan Template to use** (Dropdown List) Select the Coveo User template created in the [Instructions.md Document](../Instructions.md)
 - Map the following fields that appear after the selection
   - **workspace-url** -> Domain
   - **Username** -> username